Continuum models describing probabilistic motion of tagged agents in exclusion processes: Model

 The derivation of the multi-species case follows the same logic, leading to

 for subpopulation $s=1,2,\ldots, S$, and the components of the flux $\mathbf{J}^{(s)} = \left ( \mathcal{J}_{x}^{(s)}, \mathcal{J}_{y}^{(s)} \right)$ are given by

 where $\displaystyle{T(x,y,t) = \sum_{s=1}^{S} C^{(s)}(x,y,t)}$ is the total density.
-The three terms in these expressions for the multi-species flux have a similar physical interpretation as for the single species case described above, and when $S=1$ the multi-species PDE model reduces to the single species case given by Eq. \eqref{eq:P_PDE}.
+The three terms in these expressions for the multi-species flux have a similar physical interpretation as for the single species case described above, and when $S=1$ the multi-species PDE model reduces to the single species case given by Eq. \eqref{eq:P_PDE}. {\edit Like the PDEs for agent density $C$, Eqs. \eqref{eq:P_PDE} and \eqref{eq:P_PDE_multi_species} are both nonlinear PDEs due to the nonlinearities in the flux ${\bf J}$.}